Heel Spur Inserts—What Is Right for You?

 Insole Placement

-Depending on what kind of shoes you plan to use your insert with, you’ll have to decide if you’ll be opting for a full-length insole or 3/4-length insoles.
-Full-length insoles fit directly into the shoe and will warrant you removing any pre-existing insole in the shoe.
-Contrarily, a 3/4-length insole can be placed on top of any existing shoe insole.
+Depending on the shoes you plan to wear the insert with, decide whether you need a full-length or a 3/4-length insole.
+Full-length insoles fit directly into the shoe and may require you to remove the pre-existing insole.
+In contrast, a 3/4-length insole can be placed on top of the existing insole.

 Durability